pairinteraction/pairinteraction/docs/installation/advanced/cmake_build.rst

 Build process
 -------------

-If you want to build only the C++ part and want to have more control over the build process, you can manually run the tasks that have been automatically executed by `pip`_ in the `automatic build <Automatic Build>`_.
+If you want to build only the C++ part and want to have more control over the build process, you can manually run the tasks that have been automatically executed by `pip`_ in the :ref:`automatic build <automatic>`.
 For this, you have to first install the python build dependencies for your :ref:`python environment <python_setup>` manually.

 If you want to use mkl you should also run ``pip install mkl mkl-devel``.